bitrise-io/devcenter/_articles/jp/deploy/bitrise-app-deployment.md

 Bitrise has an integrated app deployment system you can use for app and other build artifact file distribution.

-With this you can distribute your apps over the air for your app's team members or even for those who don’t have a Bitrise account.
-You can also use it to archive your app and other build artifact files which will be available on the app's Build page for viewing and downloading.
+With this you can distribute your apps over the air for your app’s team members or even for those who don’t have a Bitrise account.
+You can also use it to archive your app and other build artifact files which will be available on the app’s Builds page for viewing and downloading.

 Here is a short recap on the different build steps per platform.
-The links under `Platform` point to our Getting started tutorials if you needed more information for each platform (for example, on code signing, packaging or deploying).

 | Platform | Build step | Deploy step to Bitrise |
 | --- | --- | --- |
 | iOS | Xcode Archive & Export for iOS | Deploy to Bitrise.io - Apps, Logs, Artifacts |